abuseofnotation/abuseofnotation.github.io/scratchpads/capitalism.md

 layout: blog
 ---

+Work
+---

+People don't hate work, they hate executing the commands of some idiot and being harassed.

+What is capitalism about
+---

+And to think that people are fooled that capitalism is all about, hard work, entrepreneurship etc. Capitalism is about capital, folks - it's there in the name.

+Mental illness
+---

+It is not so much that capitalism leads to an epidemic of mental illness, it is more that there are many conditions, many people that are so incompatible with capitalism that making them comply will cause the system to lose any human face.
+We are categorized as sick,  because else the system would have to be categorized as such.

 Capitalism is dead
 ---

 Capitalism is dead, the establishment are holding up the corpse and putting hat and sunglasses on it, in an effort to hide this fact (which is nevertheless quite obvious to anyone who is not living in a bubble)

+Capitalism and innovation
+---

 Hard to defend the thesis that capitalism promotes innovation, when the main social discourse surrounding any innovation is how to deal with the people who would lose their jobs because of it.